DiceRunner714/DiceRunner714/README.md

 # Hello There!!!
 My name is Eduardo Sandes 🎲
-- I'm a Software Engineering student at Universidade de Brasília (UnB)
+- I'm a Software Engineering student at University of Brasilia (UnB)
 - Improving Bit by Bit

 ## Daily Tools